 But more than any other factor, the style of window is usually the most important for finding your ideal window treatment.
 Here are Sunburst’s picks for window treatments to fit the unique window types found in Atlanta homes.

-Sidelights are the tall, thin windows typically found on either side of the front door in many homes.
+Sidelights are the tall, thin windows typically found on the sides of the front door in several homes.
 Picking a great window treatment for sidelight windows is distinctly important for a couple of reasons.
-First, sidelights are a focal point of your house, since most visitors’ gaze is naturally drawn to the front door of the house.
-Second, people–from the mail carrier to guests to door-to-door salesmen–will see the sidelight windows up close, which means that a fantastic window covering all the more important to ensure you keep your privacy.
+First, sidelights are a focal point of your house, since most visitors’ eyes are naturally drawn to the front door of the house.
+Second, people–from the mail carrier to guests to door-to-door salesmen–will see the sidelight windows up close, which means that a fantastic window covering that much more important to ensure you keep your privacy.

 Our recommendation for sidelight window treatments: Plantation shutters.
 Shutters don’t just offer your home elegant looks and top-notch privacy, but they’re also easily custom-built for long, thin sidelight windows.